-Plant lots of herbs (says the naturopath!)
-Not only can you pick these to make delicious, nourishing herbal teas but they're also a great food source for bees.
+Plant lots of herbs (says the naturopath!).
+One of the most exciting things I've discovered over the last few years is that many of the medicinal herbs I grow attract native bees and all sorts of beneficial insects into my garden.
+Not only can you pick these to make delicious, nourishing herbal teas but they're also a great food source for generalist foraging bees.
 They all contain highly nutritious resin, pollen and nectar and I call them 'superfoods’ for bees.
 You must allow them all to flower!
 Including: borage, mint, hyssop, anise hyssop, lavender, dill, fennel, oregano, thymes, sage, calendula, chamomile, california poppies, Italian parsley, bacopa, rosemary, lemon balm, yarrow, comfrey, chives, elder, echinacea, basil, queen anne's lace.

 (ABOVE: native bee resting on chamomile flower)

-Non-natives to include: abelia, buddleja, cornflowers, roses, salvias, agastaches, sedums, non-invasive purple lantana, pink diosma, viburnums, echiums, california lilac, purple convulvulus ground cover & anything from the Daisy family - sunflowers, calendula, chamomile, cosmos, erigeron, African daisy, marguerites, anthemis.
+Non-natives you can include: abelia, buddleja, cornflowers, roses, salvias, agastaches, sedums, non-invasive purple lantana, pink diosma, viburnums, echiums, california lilac, purple convolvulus ground cover & anything from the Daisy family - sunflowers, calendula, chamomile, cosmos, erigeron, African daisy, marguerites, anthemis.

 (ABOVE: Megachile species roosting in daisy flower)

 Phew!
 That's a huge list!
 I'm sure from that you can begin to visualise the ones that would work best for your space.
 Whatever the size of your land, I recommend you aim to dedicate half towards habitat.